Sunday, June 23, 2024

 Plants, through photosynthesis, convert the Sun’s energy into various nutrients (such as glucose) and byproducts (like oxygen).
 They accomplish this remarkable transformation using water from their roots, carbon dioxide from the atmosphere, and light energy from the Sun.
 For my own existence, I depend on the nutrients produced by plants; thus, the origin of my energy source also traces back to the Sun.

 The intensity of the Sun’s electromagnetic spectrum is concentrated within a range from about 200 nm (nanometers) (ultraviolet) to about 2000 nm (infrared).
-It also happens that at the top of the atmosphere, the spectral irradiance of the radiation emitted by the Sun peaks at about 400 nm (violet-to-blue).
+It also happens that at the top of the atmosphere, the spectral density of the radiation emitted by the Sun peaks at about 400 nm (violet-to-blue).
 Additionally, the gaseous composition of Earth’s atmosphere allows a majority of the radiation emitted by the Sun, between 200–750 nm, to pass through.
 Conversely, radiation in the infrared frequency is largely absorbed by the water vapor in the atmosphere.

 This is why the physiology of my eyes has evolved to perceive what we call the visible spectrum (the use of the word visible is not surprising and is self-referential because I am bound by the limits of the language I use to communicate.
 What else would I call it?).